Kim Sawyer Egir

 Proposed Contextual Side Nav for Department pages.

 I proposed changes to the existing site structure that would pull out some of the student related information that was buried in the existing, specifically the Centers & Labs.
-I also proposed standardizing the Department contextual Navs that appear on each department microsite.
+I also proposed standardizing the Department contextual Navs (shown here) that appear on each department microsite.
 The departments had very diverse content, so I had to find broad enough categories that would work for all of them.